Back To Home Page

 Feel free to call us at (940)592-0181 OR Email us

 One of the most common maintenance issues you will run into on any tractor is a clutch replacement.
 Just like in your car, clutches in a Yanmar tractor do not last forever.
-If you do not want to tackle this job yourself, and local mechanic can do the job for you.
+If you do not want to tackle this job yourself, any local mechanic can do the job for you.

 You will need a jack under the front and rear end of the split.
 Determine what end will be the heaviest and put your jack under that end.
 One end will need to be able to roll away from the other so a cherry picker or even a rolling floor jack is a must.